 Step 6: Determine the proportion of unproductive but paid agent time

-In the example below, we will show the number of operators calculated by the Erlang calculator for such parameters:
+In the example below, we’ll showcase the agent count calculated by the Erlang calculator for such parameters:

 - reporting period = 30 minutes

-- shrinkage percentage = 35%
+- “shrinkage” percentage = 35%

 - required service level = 80% (industry standard)

 - target response time = 20 seconds (industry standard)